The-NextGen-Project/jet/README.md

 [![Mac](https://img.shields.io/github/workflow/status/The-NextGen-Project/jet/MacOS?label=MacOS&style=for-the-badge&logo=github)]()
 [![Windows](https://img.shields.io/github/workflow/status/The-NextGen-Project/jet/Windows?label=Windows&style=for-the-badge&logo=github)]()
 #### Fast Language for Developing Consistent Native, Mobile App, and Web Applications.
 > **NOTE:** The language is in its early development stages.
 Don't expect syntax to be fixed until v1.0.
-If you are wondering why we have only finished the lexer,
-> we are currently writing the x64 backend right now.
-You can view its source [here](https://github.com/The-NextGen-Project/wasm2bin).
+If you want to see the development branch, you can view it [here](https://github.com/The-NextGen-Project/jet/tree/dev).
+The main branch is the most stable with all tests passing on every platform.

 Resources
 -----------------